NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 ## General info

 Only channels that are linked are polled.
 Some channels are not polled at all.
-If you don't have any channels linked, you won't see any output in the log.
+If you don't have any channels linked, you won't see any polling output in the log.
+If you want to watch the polling in the log (to make sure everything is working), you have to set the logging level to `TRACE`.

 On legacy TV's, you may see an error like this:

 ```